scipy/scipy_doctest/README.md

 In general, rewriting assertions is not very useful for doctests, as the output on error is fixed by the doctest machinery anyway.
 Therefore, we believe adding `--assert=plain` is reasonable.

+#### _Mixing strings and numbers_

+Generally, we aim to handle mixtures of strings and numeric data.
+Deeply nested data structures however may cause the checker to fall back to the vanilla `doctest` literal checking.
+For instance, `["value", 1/3]` will use the floating-point aware checker, and so will `{"value": 1/3, "other value": 2/3}` or `[(1, 2), (3, 4)]`; Meanwhile, nested dictionaries, `{"a": dict(value=1/3)}`, or lists of tuples with mixed entries, `[("a", 1/3), ("b", 2/3)]`, will currently fall back to vanilla `doctest` literal comparisons.

+We stress that no matter how tricky or deeply nested the output is, the worst case scenario is that the floating-point aware checker is not used.
+If you have a case where `doctest` works correctly and `scipy_doctest` does not, please report it as a bug.

 ## Prior art and related work